lucee/lucee-docs/docs/03.reference/01.functions/cachegetallids/function.md

     - cache
 ---

-this function return a array containing all keys inside the cache.
+this function return an array containing all keys inside the cache.